 By this time next year we ___ into our new house.

 Future perfect simple and continuous exercises with answers and grammar rules for intermediate - advanced learners of English as a foreign language.

 The future continuous is used for activities that will be in progress at a point of time.
-The future perfect is used for activities that will be completed before or at a certain time in the future.

 At 8 o'clock I will be travelling to Dorset.